Robbie-Truter/Laravel-sql_query/README.md

-# Laravel-sql_query
+# Laravel-sql_query:

 Using Laravel to query SQL data.

-#How to run project
+#How to run project:
+- cd into project

-php artisan serve
+- php artisan serve